-Now under the direction of Sarah Lavelle and Roger Whisler, the Golden Strolling Strings have been invited to perform for national conventions with 1000 people in attendance, church dinners, country club parties, weddings, and other school and community functions.
+Now under the direction of Sarah Lavelle and Lauren Donato, the Golden Strolling Strings have been invited to perform for national conventions with 1000 people in attendance, church dinners, country club parties, weddings, and other school and community functions.
 In addition, each year the students participate in a yearly trip.
 They have traveled to locations in Florida, Georgia, New York, Virginia, and Illinois.

 The North Allegheny Golden Strolling Strings continues to receive appreciative responses from the community.
 It has become a major fundraising activity and supports the students as they travel each year.
 More importantly, strolling while performing has brought these students to a new level of self-confidence, independence, and musical leadership.
 It also gives each player a close experience of communicating directly with an audience through music.